Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 The Mansions Along Pond Street near Jamaica Plain, Massachusetts

 On our Jamaica Plain Food tour and Jamaica Plain Vegan Chocolate Tour, we ogle at the beautiful mansions in JP.
 If you have time, take a ride along Pond Street after dark and enjoy the gorgeous lights near Jamaica Pond.
 In the past at 61 Arborway there used to be a verified Christmas Castle, but it may not have its lights on this year, so you’ll have to check.
-You won’t regret it, and you can also pick up a delicious vegan hot chocolate beforehand at FoMu or Cacao on Centre Street that’s rich and delicious.
+You won’t regret it, and you can also pick up a delicious hot chocolate beforehand on Centre Street that’s rich and delicious.

 5